Railslide/railslide-blog/content/pyvenv-virtualenvwrapper.md

 Ok, not exactly an encouraging scenario... but hey!
 Ubuntu 16.04 has been released in the meanwhile and it ships with Python 3.5!
 Maybe things have changed in the new LTS?
 Well, apparently not, since getting an image with a working pyvenv package looks pretty much like a lottery: you pick one and hope for the best.

-The vagrant box 20160521.0.0 shipped with a working pyvenv, but then it disappeared from the catalog.
-The [???] one brings instead back to the good old ensurepip bug.
+The vagrant box `20160521.0.0` shipped with a working pyvenv, but then it disappeared from the catalog.
+The `20160528.0.0` one brings back to the good old ensurepip bug, while in the `20160606.1.0` pyvenv seems to work again.
 For the sake honesty, it might be a problem related to the vagrant boxes only, since this wasn't the [only](https://github.com/mitchellh/vagrant/issues/7288) [issue](https://groups.google.com/d/msg/vagrant-up/cUXVwSDi4vc/OhyXR-G7CAAJ) I encountered.
 But at this point I already started to wonder whether the pyvenv package will be ever stable enough to be used in everyday development.

-The only good news is that in 16.04 the package can also be invoked through a more generic alias, i.e. `pyvenv-3`, so that - if it will ever become stable - you will have no longer to worry about manually updating your pyvenv version in your shell start file.
+The only good news is that in 16.04 the package can also be installed and invoked through a more generic alias (`python3-venv` for installing and `pyvenv` for invoking), so that - if it will ever become stable - you will have no longer to worry about manually updating your pyvenv version in your shell start file.

 What doesn't work when it works
 -------------------------------

-Leaving Ubuntu peculiarity apart, the initial question remains: assuming a working pyvenv package, is it possible to use it as a replacement for virtualenv in virtualenwrapper?
+Leaving Ubuntu peculiarities apart, the initial question remains: assuming a working pyvenv package, is it possible to use it as a replacement for virtualenv in virtualenwrapper?

 The answer is yes, but with some gotchas.

-All the site packages related command, i.e
+All the site packages related commands, i.e

 * `lssitepackages`
 * `toogleglobalsitepackages`